rowanberryyyy/gc-book-helper/README.md

 ```

-Right click and "Copy object"
+Right click the array (not its items) and click "Copy object"

 The result should be an array with N items, where N is the number of books released (in this case 428).
 Each item should be an array of length 2 with the first item being the title of the book (string) and the second being the rarity (number)